Farmington Mine disaster: Investigation

-In 1990, the federal Mine Safety and Health Administration investigation into the accident concluded in part that the ventilation in the mine “was inadequate overall, and most probably non-existent in some areas.”
+In 1990, the federal Mine Safety and Health Administration investigation into the accident concluded in part that the ventilation in the mine "was inadequate overall, and most probably non-existent in some areas."

 In 2008, a memo written by an investigator in September 1970 came to light.
 In it, the inspector wrote that a safety alarm on a ventilation fan used to flush explosive methane gas from the mine had been disabled.
-“Therefore when the fan would stop there was no way of anyone knowing about it because the alarm signal was bypassed,” the inspector wrote.
+"Therefore when the fan would stop there was no way of anyone knowing about it because the alarm signal was bypassed," the inspector wrote.
+This was confirmed when in 2015, retired mine inspector Larry Layne testified in a sworn affidavit that he had been told by mine electricians in 1970 that they had intentionally disabled the alarm on a ventilation fan the previous year.

 Litigation

-Families of the miners that died in the blast were never compensated for their deaths.
+Families of the miners who died in the blast were never compensated for their deaths.
 A lawsuit filed in Marion County Circuit Court on November 6, 2014, on behalf of the estates of dead miners, alleged that plaintiffs discovered in June that the mine's chief electrician, Alex Kovarbasich, disabled a ventilation fan that contributed to the accident.
 The lawsuit further alleges that the mining company, Consolidation Coal Co., has concealed the identity of the manager since the accident.
 After being transferred to federal district court due to diversity of plaintiffs' jurisdiction, the case was initially dismissed due to the statute of limitations around wrongful death suits in West Virginia.
 The suit was subsequently referred to the Supreme Court of Appeals of West Virginia by the United States Court of Appeals for the Fourth Circuit due to a lack of precedent.
 The court determined that the statute of repose is an essential element of a wrongful death claim, and had since passed.
+In 2017, families of the miners challenged the court's decision on the statute of repose by arguing that the knowledge of disabled ventilation was not present until recent years.
+This reopening of the case stated that the statute of repose claim was irrelevant to the case because the information used as the basis for the lawsuit was acquired only three years before.
+The Circuit Court sent the case back to the West Virginia Supreme Court for determining questions on the basis of West Virginia law.
+The case has since been dismissed from the court's system.